Artexus/animation-java/README.md

 # animation-java
-Learning Animation using Java GUI
+Learning Animation using Java GUI\n
 Modified at 15 February 2020